nickovchinnikov/datasatanism/docs/posts/linear_layer_and_sgd.md

         self,
         lr: float = 0.01,
         momentum: float = 0.0,
-        clip_value: float = 1.0  # Clipping value to avoid exploding gradients
     ):
         """
         Initializes the Stochastic Gradient Descent (SGD) optimizer.

         - **Learning Rate (`lr`)**: Controls how big the updates are.
 A larger learning rate might result in faster convergence but could also cause instability.
         - **Momentum (`momentum`)**: Helps accelerate the gradient descent process by adding inertia to the parameter updates.
 This makes the algorithm more efficient by using past gradients to update parameters in a more "smooth" way.
-        - **Gradient Clipping (`clip_value`)**: Prevents the gradients from exploding by clipping them to a specified range.
-Exploding gradients can occur during training, especially with deep networks, leading to unstable updates and model divergence.

         The optimizer aims to update the model's parameters in a way that reduces the loss function, allowing the model to improve its performance over time.

         Args:
-            lr (float): Learning rate for updating the model's parameters. momentum (float): Momentum for accelerating gradient descent. clip_value (float): Value to clip gradients to avoid exploding gradients.
+            lr (float): Learning rate for updating the model's parameters. momentum (float): Momentum for accelerating gradient descent.
         """
         self.lr = lr
         self.momentum = momentum
-        self.clip_value = clip_value
         self.velocity = {}  # Store momentum for each parameter

     def step(self, module: Module):